Marta Xargay: Personal life

 Xargay is married to WNBA star Breanna Stewart.
-The couple got engaged in May 2020 in Papago Park, Phoenix, AZ.
-On July 6, 2021 the couple married on the rooftop of Stewart’s apartment building.
-On August 9, 2021, the couple’s daughter Ruby Mae Stewart Xargay was born in Idaho via gestational carrier.
+The couple got engaged in May 2021 in Papago Park, Phoenix, AZ.
+On 6 July 2021 the couple married on the rooftop of Stewart’s apartment building.
+In August 2021, the couple’s first child, Ruby Mae Stewart Xargay, was born in Idaho via surrogacy.
+In May 2023, the couple announced via Instagram that Xargay was pregnant with their second child.
+In October 2023, the couple's second child, Theo Josep Stewart Xargay, was born.